Best Guard Dogs For Families

 History

 Throughout history, the Great Pyrenees have been associated with livestock herding.
-Their origins date back over 2,000 years and they have been thought to come from regions in central Asia.
-Because of their thick undercoat and tough skin, these dogs flourished in high altitude areas, and their roots in herding have developed into a very loyal breed of dog.
+Their origins date back over 2,000 years, and they have been thought to come from regions in central Asia.
+Because of their thick undercoat and tough skin, these dogs flourished in high-altitude areas.
+Their roots in herding have developed into a very loyal breed of dog.

 Tips On Owning

 Great Pyrenees are a difficult breed to train, which is why they are not higher on our list.
-While Pyrenees are very loving and gentle in nature, they do not do well if not trained with constant attention and love.
+While the Great Pyrenees are very loving and gentle in nature, they do not do well if not trained with constant attention and love.
 As puppies, Great Pyrenees often bark and growl constantly.
 Without proper training, these habits can continue into adulthood.
 They become very independent as they begin to mature.
 They will try to become the leader of your household, which can be very frustrating for owners who are passive.
-But, with the proper amount of enthusiasm for raising a Great Pyrenees, one will see the benefits of a loving and gentle dog breed great with children and other animals.
-Make sure to brush its hair once or twice a day, as they can develop health problems from this lack of attention.
+With the proper amount of enthusiasm for raising a Great Pyrenees, one sees the benefits of a loving and gentle dog breed great with children and other animals.
+Make sure to brush their hair once or twice a day.
+They can develop health problems from this lack of attention.

 About The Breed